ssorj/flimflam/README.md

 [![main](https://github.com/ssorj/flimflam/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/flimflam/actions/workflows/main.yaml)

 Flimflam is a tool for examining Skupper router performance.
-It combines a standard workload with scripting to capture metrics using the Linux "perf" tools.
+It combines standard workloads and a typical router configuration with scripting to capture metrics using the Linux "perf" tools.

 ## Overview